shaolinshaosson/ngx-dynamic-template/README.md

 </DynamicComponent>
 ```

 ## Use case #4.
-Using the "componentModules" attribute
+Using the "componentModules" and "componentInputData" attribute

 **app.ts**
 ```typescript